Singapore got Pfizer earlier likely due to Temasek stake in BioNTech: Khairy in justifying Malaysia’s vaccine approach

 He also said Malaysia is not the only country that was late in procuring vaccines, as there are many other first-world countries that chose to wait as well.

 "Australia, South Korea, and Japan also received their vaccine supplies around the same time.
-This shows we made the same judgement as the other developing countries in the Asia Pacific region".
+This shows we made the same judgment as the other developing countries in the Asia Pacific region".

 Currently, Malaysia's national vaccination programme uses Pfizer-BioNTech, AstraZeneca and Sinovac.